amarkos/IBclust/README.md

 print(result_cat$MutualInfo)
 ```

-You may as well find ten classification data sets taken from the UCI Machine Learning repositoty in the `data` directory, together with the relevant scripts to run these.
+You may as well find ten classification data sets taken from the [UCI Machine Learning repository](https://archive.ics.uci.edu/) in the `data` directory, together with the relevant scripts to run these.
 The true labels (class labels) are provided in the last column of each data set.
+These can be used for reproducing the results presented in the paper.

 ## Contributing
 Contributions are welcome!
 If you encounter issues, have suggestions, or would like to enhance the package, please feel free to submit an issue or a pull request on the GitHub repository.